nivin/rest-abstractions/src/main/java/com/gigaspaces/rest/resources/readme.md

 ### List resources

 For visibility and debugging, the API allows you to list the uploaded resources using `GET /deployments/resources`, which will be implemented using `DeploymentResourceManager.getResourcesNames()`

+## Default Implementation

+The default implementation is `SimpleDeploymentResourceManager`, which stores all resources within the local file system.
+This is valid for a single manager, but for a cluster of manager it's not enough (since each rest operation may be executed using a different server, it's possible the resource will be uploaded to one manager and the deploy routed to another, which will fail).
+We'll deal with this later, using a different impl of  `DeploymentResourceManager` or other techniques - for now we're focusing on rapid development.

+See `ResourcesDemo` for example of how to use this.